 Try take a guess.

-I’ve literally spent THOUSANDS OF DOLLARS on Starbucks coffee over the years, drank THOUSANDS of cups of coffee from them.
+I’ve literally spent OVER A THOUSAND DOLLARS at Starbucks coffee over the years, drank HUNDREDS of cups of coffee from them.
 Guess how many times I had coffee grounds up in there?

 Come, on.
 Play along.